 Many homeowners neglect small issues like a crack in the roofing, considering it a little problem.
 However, these small issues can build up over time, causing a massive, long-term impact that will negatively impact a home’s appraisal.
 After years of neglect and strain, something that would have cost a couple of hundred dollars to correct at first could end up costing hundreds of thousands of dollars since by then, the damage has likely spread to other areas.
 For example, a crack in the roof that causes just a little leakage allows water to seep into the walls and the ceiling, degrading the material’s quality and reducing the house’s value.

 To prevent such a loss, sellers usually make sure that any such issues are sufficiently taken care of and worked on before the appraisal.
 Other than this, the condition and working of the home’s plumbing, heating system, electrical system, and whether there are any permanent, lingering odors can significantly impact the property’s estimated worth.
+If you don’t have the time or skill set to take care of any maintenance, you can consider hiring a contractor to help.

 7. Current real estate market